Quantum scarring enhances non-Markovianity of subsystem dynamics: Introduction

-Given then that any subsystem of a given closed QMBS is an open quantum system, it is pertinent to ask if its reduced (from the full system's unitary Hamiltonian evolution) dynamics is memory-less and monotonic (Markovian), or otherwise.
-This can be investigated using several quantum informational notions commonly used in open quantum systems theory to ascertain the (non-)Markovianity of a given dynamics.
-We believe characterizing the subsystem dynamics of closed QMBS as Markovian or non-Markovian provides an extra insight to far-from-equilibrium dynamics of closed QMBS but also to understanding their approach to (or lack thereof) equilibration and thermalization in the long-time limit.
+Given then that any subsystem of a given closed QMBS is an open quantum system, it is pertinent to ask if its reduced (from the full system's unitary Hamiltonian evolution) dynamics is Markovian or non-Markovian.
+This can be investigated using several quantum informational notions commonly used in open quantum systems theory to ascertain the (non-)Markovianity of a given dynamical system.
+We believe that characterizing the subsystem dynamics of closed QMBS as Markovian or non-Markovian provides an additional insight into the non-equilibrium dynamics of closed QMBS.
 In Ref.\cite{Banerjee2025a}, using trace distance based measures of quantum distances between \textit{temporally-separated} states of small subsystems, we characterized the (non-)Markovianity of subsystem dynamics induced by strong quenches far across the critical point in the paradigmatic mixed field Ising spin chain.
+We remark here that subsequent to the publication of Ref.\cite{Banerjee2025a}, we became aware of an earlier related work of Ref.\cite{Rajagopal2010} which also considered detecting and quantifying non-Markovianity in terms of non-contractivity of distinguishability (as measured by the fidelity) between temporally-separated transient states of an open quantum system.